Michigan judge strikes down state's 1931 pre-Roe abortion ban

 Enforcement of Michigan's 1931 law was put on hold in May ahead of the Supreme Court's ruling reversing Roe.
 The GOP-controlled Michigan House and Senate, which both intervened as defendants in the suit, could appeal Gleicher's ruling.

+Alexis McGill Johnson, president and CEO of Planned Parenthood Federation of America, called the ruling a "historic victory" and vowed the organization will continue fighting for abortion access.

+"By permanently blocking the 1931 law criminalizing abortion, Michigan's Court of Claims has protected the continuity of care that Michiganders have enjoyed for nearly half a century and ensured that no overzealous prosecutor can come between a patient, their provider, and their health care," she said in a statement.

 Michigan was one of nine states with laws banning abortion that predated the Roe decision and were never repealed.
-But abortion rights supporters in the state pursued multiple avenues to protect abortion access, including through the court battle mounted by Planned Parenthood and a separate legal challenge brought by Gov. Gretchen Whitmer.
+But abortion rights supporters in the state pursued multiple avenues to protect abortion access ahead of the Supreme Court's decision this summer, including through the court battle mounted by Planned Parenthood and a separate legal challenge brought by Gov. Gretchen Whitmer.

 for more features.